gregschmit/rails-rest-framework/docs/_guide/4_filtering_and_ordering.md

 While you can control the recordset that the API exposes, sometimes you want the user to control the records they want to see, or the order of those records.
-Both filtering and ordering are accomplished through what we call filters.
+Both filtering and ordering are accomplished through a generic mechanism called "filters".
 To control the filter backends that a controller uses, you can either adjust the `filter_backends` controller attribute or you can override the `get_filter_backends()` method.

-## ModelFilter
+## ModelQueryFilter

 This filter provides basic user-controllable filtering of the recordset using query params.
-For example, a request to `/api/movies?cool=true` could return movies where `cool` is `true`.
+For example, a request to `/api/movies?cool=true` would return movies where `cool` is `true`.

-If you include `ModelControllerMixin` into your controller, `ModelFilter` is included in the filter backends by default.
+If you include `ModelControllerMixin` into your controller, `ModelQueryFilter` is included in the filter backends by default.

 ## ModelOrderingFilter